 How to Prepare Your Pears

 Step 1.
-Before you start with your pears, dissolve ½ a cup of sugar in 1 and a ½ cups of boiling water.
+Before you start with your pears, dissolve ½ a cup of sugar in 1 and ½ cups of boiling water.
 You will need to let this cool down before you can soak your pears in it.

 Whether You Use White or Brown Sugar, use a Half Cup of Sugar for Every Cup and a Half of Boiling Water Depending on How Many Pears You are Dehydrating